 Bronchoscopy is an invasive procedure that permits the direct examination of the larynx, trachea, and bronchi using either a flexible fiberoptic bronchoscope or a rigid metal bronchoscope (see gallery below).
 It is performed by a trained practitioner (pulmonologist or thoracic surgeons).
 A non-invasive approach called virtual bronchoscopy includes a series of computed tomography (CT) scans to visualize the tracheobronchial tree.

 While a flexible fiberoptic bronchoscope is used more often and provides a wider view, the rigid metal bronchoscope, on the other hand, is a method of choice for foreign body removal, endobronchial lesion excision, and massive hemoptysis control.
 A bronchial brush, forceps, and needle may be passed through the bronchoscope to get samples for cytological determination.

 The nurse‘s responsibility during a bronchoscopy includes maintaining a viable airway and closely monitoring the patient’s respiratory status.
 Another role of the nurse during the bronchoscopy is to relieve patient anxiety by providing information on what to expect and what to avoid.

-Bronchoscopy may be performed in patients for diagnostic and/or therapeutic purposes:
+Bronchoscopy may be performed on patients for diagnostic and/or therapeutic purposes.

 - Direct visualization of the tracheobronchial tree for any abnormalities such as inflammatory process, tumors, or strictures